p4lang/p4app-switchML/dev_root/client_lib/README.md

 ## 2. Compiling the Library

-To build the library with only the dummy backend for testing purposes you can simply run
+To build the library with only the dummy backend for testing purposes you can simply run (Assuming you are in the client_lib directory)

 	make